TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 ```

 {{% notice note %}}
 💡: R can easily perform arithmetic with vectors as it does with scalars.
-Thus, just as we can use those operators over the scalars we can use them when dealing with the vectors and/or a combination of both.
+Thus, just as we can use these operators over scalars we can use them when dealing with vectors and/or a combination of both.
 {{% /notice %}}